phalcon/documentation/docs/image.md

 $image->save('watermark-image.jpg');
 ```

 You can also manipulate the watermarked image before applying it to the main image.
-In the following example we resize, rotate and sharpen the watermark and put it in the bottom right corner with a 10px margin:
+In the following example, we resize, rotate, and sharpen the watermark and put it in the bottom right corner with a 10px margin:

 ```php
 <?php